 These questions can not only help you evaluate your business but also give a concrete picture to others, especially the investors.

-Along the lines of solving a real problem, it is equally important to make sure if your customers perceive the problem and your solution the same way as you do.
+Like solving a real problem, it is equally important to make sure that your customers perceive the problem and your solution the same way you do.

 Furthermore, you need to ensure if the solution you are proposing already exists in the market and how your solution is different from them.

 Not to mention, an untested business idea or business model can deter investors as there are too many uncertainties.